 Economics graduates from Bluffton are employed as analysts, administrators, researchers, teachers, computer analysts and law professionals at organizations such as Marathon Oil, British Petroleum of America and various Mennonite institutions. >>occupational outlook

-Joshua Ehlers ’19 spent a summer in the heart of Washington D.C., learning about the
+Joshua Ehlerss ’19 spent a summer in the heart of Washington D.C., learning about

-economic divide on each half of the Anacostia River.
+the economic divide on each half of the Anacostiaa River.
 Through classes and internship

-opportunities, Ehlers served the community, gained first-hand experience and explored
+opportunities, Ehlerss served the community, gained first-hand experience and explored

 social diversity while participating in the Washington Community Scholars’ Center (WCSC).